For the full experience please download a modern browser. Click here to find a modern browser or discuss with your IT department.

 10.4 The Recipient may request an extension to the final reporting due date.
 Requests shall be lodged with Te Pou at least fourteen working days before the due date of the final report.
 The Recipient shall provide the reason for the extension request along with the proposed new reporting date.
 Te Pou will consider requests on a case by case basis and provide the outcome of the decision within seven working days of the request.

 10.6 If the Recipient fails to provide the final report or fails to provide it in a form acceptable to Te Pou, Te Pou shall be entitled to carry out its own review of the project, or the Participant(s)’ attendance at and completion of the learning activity, as soon as practicable following the final report date.
-If following consultation with the Recipient, Te Pou determines that the project has not been satisfactorily completed, or any of the Participant(s) have not satisfactorily completed the learning activity, Te Pou may require the grant paid to the Recipient for the uncompleted part of the project, or attendance of those Participant(s) at the learning activity, to be refunded to Te Pou on a pro-rata basis.
+If following consultation with the Recipient, Te Pou determines that the project has not been satisfactorily completed, or any of the Participant(s) have not satisfactorily completed the learning activity, clause 10.5 will apply.

 10.7 Any repayment required under these terms shall be made by the Recipient to Te Pou immediately upon request.

 10.8 Te Pou may undertake, engage or give authority to a third party to undertake, a review or audit of the spending of the grant and delivery of the learning activity or project.
-The Recipient agrees to co-operate with and provide the reviewers or auditors with access to persons, places and information requested by them to complete their review or audit.
-Te Pou will, wherever reasonably possible, give notice in writing of an audit unless to do so would in the reasonable opinion of Te Pou prejudice the purpose for which such review or audit was undertaken
+The Recipient agrees to cooperate with and provide the reviewers or auditors with access to persons, places and information requested by them to complete their review or audit.
+Te Pou will, wherever reasonably possible, give notice in writing of an audit unless to do so would in the reasonable opinion of Te Pou prejudice the purpose for which such review or audit was undertaken.

-11 - Changes to terms
+13 - Changes to Terms

-11.1 Changes to these Terms may be made by Te Pou and notified to the Recipient either by email or by updating the Terms on the Te Pou website.
+13.1 Changes to these Terms may be made by Te Pou and notified to the Recipient either by email or by updating the Terms on the Te Pou website.